San Diego Child Abuse Lawyer

 Legal aid offices are one such option.
 These not-for-profit organizations provide free legal help to those who cannot afford any.
 Just as private attorneys differ, one legal aid office may not offer the same services as another.
 However, many of these offices address child abuse issues.
 You can receive their help so long as you meet whatever client qualifications they have in place.

 If you do not qualify for legal aid assistance, you can also consult your local bar association.
-You will be able to make use of the lawyer referral service to find an attorney that can help your case at a reduced fee.
+You will be able to make use of the lawyer referral service to find a San Diego child abuse attorney that can help your case at a reduced fee.

 How Much Does It Cost to Hire a Child Abuse Attorney?